Last Updated on April 15, 2021 by Helga Dosa

-In Fermo visitors will generally find small restaurants and pizzerias that serve traditional dishes.
+In Fermo, Italy visitors will generally find small restaurants and pizzerias that serve traditional dishes.
 There are also many charming trattorias and osterias run by local families that serve homestyle Italian cooking, very popular among the locals.
 Some of the best restaurants in town are Osteria II Galeone, Ristorante Rio Ete and Locanda Del Palio.

 Shopping in Fermo, Italy

-There are plenty of small shops in Fermo selling handcrafted items made by local artisans.
-In the old part of town there are also a few good places where tourists can find authentic antique pieces and knick-knacks that can be purchased as souvenirs.
-Many food stores in town sell good quality olive oil, sausages and a variety of cheeses.
+There are plenty of small shops in Fermo, Italy selling handcrafted items made by local artisans.
+In the old part of town, there are also a few good places where tourists can find authentic antique pieces and knick-knacks that can be purchased as souvenirs.
+Many food stores in town sell good quality olive oil, sausages, and a variety of cheeses.